dirigible-io/dirigible-io.github.io/_posts/blogs/2016-11-03-cmis-explorer-at-sap-hana-cloud-platform.md

 In this blog, you will see how to download, configure, deploy and run **Eclipse Dirigible** on the **SAP HANA Cloud Platform**.
 After that you will go through the steps of installing and running the **CMIS Explorer** application.

-## Download the latest milestone/release of Eclipse Dirigible
+## Download Eclipse Dirigible

-* The latest milestone/release can be found on [http://download.eclipse.org/dirigible/](http://download.eclipse.org/dirigible/).
+* Download the latest milestone/release, that can be found on [http://download.eclipse.org/dirigible/](http://download.eclipse.org/dirigible/).
 	* At the time of the blog, the latest milestone was *M20161021-1818*
 * From the selected release/milestone, navigate to the **HANA Cloud Platform** category and download the **sap/allinone/ROOT.war** file.

-## Create a document repository in the SAP HANA Cloud Platform
+## Create a Document Repository

 * Log-in into the SAP HANA Cloud Platform
 * Under the **Repositories** section, open the **Document Repositories** tab